ai-covariants/analysis-mutations/README.md

 Complete codes for mutation of an entire MERS-CoV sequence

-4. Discussion II.py
+4. Discussion.py

-In this section, Principal Component Analysis is used to reduce the dimensions while retaining most information of the datasets.
+In this section, Principal Component Analysis,t-SNE and UMAP are used to reduce the dimensions while retaining most information of the datasets.
 Subsequently, the visualization is produced to examine the relationship between various isolates.

-5. Discussion TSNE.py

-T-SNE is used to analye and annotate the dataset while producing dimensional reduction.